nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Cons:
       1. Harder to manage codebase because `PractiseCommand` will have two different responsibilities (i.e. practising in order and randomly)

-### Search Filter feature

-Introducing a search feature that allows users to search for specific flashcards based on their questions.
-This feature empowers users with greater navigability over their study materials.

-Below is an example of the usage of the Search filter

-Step 1: Assuming the user has existing cards in lesson, with their own set of questions and answers

-Step 2: When you want to search for cards with a particular staring phrase, execute the `search q/What` command.

-Step 3: The system will then display the cards that match the starting phrase.

-Step 4: To return to viewing your full deck of cards, simply execute the `list` command to view all cards stored in lesSON

-Step 5: If the user wishes to practise from this view, simply `practise index` for the index of the card

 ### Markdown support feature

 #### Implementation